-The Winston School is a private non-profit institution governed by an independent board of trustees.
-Its dedicated trustees include entrepreneurs, physicians and educators as well as Head Emeritus Mark Kimball.
-The current president of the board was the second headmaster of The Winston School.
+The Winston School is a private non-profit institution governed by an independent board of directors.
+Its dedicated members include entrepreneurs, physicians and educators as well as Head Emeritus Mark Kimball.
+The current president of the board is a parent of a 2015 graduate.

 Mark Kimball was the second headmaster of The Winston School and served from 1991-2005.
 At the time of his successful recruitment to Winston, Kimball was Associate Headmaster at the Gow School in South Wales, New York, the oldest and premier boarding institution for learning different students in the United States.
 Gow was widely acclaimed for the excellence of its curriculum and Kimball was given much of the credit for its reputation.
 After a 40-year career as teacher and administrator in which he built three schools and was well known as a speaker at regional and national conferences, Kimball is retired.
 An avid golfer, he lives with his wife Georgann, a former teacher at The Winston School, and their lively Jack Russell terrier, and enjoys the regular invasions of two even more active grandchildren.